sqaxomonophonen/rzr/README.md

  - Point queries: determines if a point lies inside or outside of your shape (useful for GUI mouseover stuff).
  - "MxN rendering": useful when you want to "stretch" the center of a render, like for UI frames, buttons, etc.
    (There's an example in the unit test, and it's explained better in `rzr.h`).
- - Reasonably fast?
-Spans are filled with `memset()`.
-Your "program" is executed once per subpixel scanline to find subpixel spans that are merged into pixel spans.
-No-ops are optimized away on an Y-span basis, for instance, a polygon only "steals cycles" on the scanlines it occupies.
  - Depends on libc/libm, but doesn't `malloc()`; you provide the memory it uses.

 ## Examples